YJDave/balagurusamy_solution_c/README.md

 # balagurusamy_solution_c
-All solution of `Programming in ANSI C Book by E. Balagurusamy`
+Solution of all exercies of `Programming in ANSI C Book by E. Balagurusamy`